paulkasram/ProjectCSD31031FullStackJavaScript/readme.md

 ```

 ### Step 2:
-In the terminal, run:
+In the terminal, run the following to create the package.json:

-`npm init -y" to create the package.json.`
+`npm init -y`

 ### Step 3:
 To install the package, rum this in the bash run: